SjorsLockhorst/personal-site/content/projects/art-search.md

 ## Deployment  🌐

 For deployment, we went with [Dokploy](https://dokploy.com/), an open-source, self-hostable alternative to platforms like Heroku, Vercel, and Netlify.
-We set it up on a [Hetzner](https://www.hetzner.com/) VPS because their servers are cheap, reliable, and Dokploy has guides specifically for Hetzner—so it was a no-brainer.
+We set it up on a [Hetzner](https://www.hetzner.com/) VPS because their servers are cheap and reliable.

 Our setup is a monolith hosting the PostgreSQL database, frontend, and backend all in one.
 If we need to scale, we can either upgrade to a beefier VPS or add more servers and set up Docker Swarm for autoscaling.
 For now, though, that’s overkill for a hobby project.

 Dokploy uses [Nixpacks](https://nixpacks.com/), which made deploying super smooth.
-It handles backend builds (even spinning up our ML model) without needing Dockerfiles.
-Plus, it supports zero-downtime deployments, so updates don’t interrupt anything.
+It handles backend builds without needing Dockerfiles.
+Plus, it supports easy to setup zero-downtime deployments with Docker Swarm.
 Overall, Dokploy + Hetzner turned out to be a simple, affordable, and solid choice for our needs.

 ## Total cost 💰